xiaohw7/cgmoi/README.md

       * While running mode 2, user can also send '15' to switch to mode 1 and return to reading values from load cells.

-Below is an illustration of how to navigate mode 1 and mode 2
+Below is an illustration of how to navigate between mode 1 and mode 2.

 ***
 User uploads code